Microaggressions include all the little annoying, daily power moves that you are not sure whether to address or not, and how to address.

 First, though, what are microaggressions?

-Microaggressions are sometimes defined in racial terms, like this one:
+Microaggressions are sometimes associated to racist remarks, like this one:

 If you let these microaggressions slip, you -and the people around- internalize the frame of “German superiority” and, consequently, of your inferiority.
 Microaggressions are also a battle of the mind